 Before replacing a porch column with a new one, you first have to remove the old one.
-Because the column is likely supporting a heavy roof structure, a temporary support will need to be used.
-How to raise a porch to replace the column is a matter of choice.
-A roof jack is the best choice for this job, although some people choose to use 2x4s.
+Because the column is likely supporting a heavy roof structure, temporary support will need to be used.
+How you raise a porch to replace the column is a matter of choice.
+I believe a roof jack is the best choice for this job, although some people choose to use 2x4s.
 2x4s would need to be cut to size (an inch or so longer than the column) and then hammered into place.
 A roof jack, besides being more sturdy, doesn’t need to be hammered into place and therefore won’t cause any extra damage to the underside of the roof.

-Some porch columns are not weight bearing and are more for show than for actual support.
-The only columns that are sure to be load bearing are those at the corners.
-But because there is no way to tell if the column is load bearing or not, it is best to err on the safe side and brace any column with a temporary support before attempting to remove it.
+Some porch columns are not weight-bearing and are more for show than for actual support.
+The only columns that are sure to be load-bearing are those at the corners.
+However, because there is no way to tell if the column is load-bearing or not, it is best to err on the safe side and brace any column with a temporary support structure before attempting to remove it.

 Removing the Old Porch Column

 If your column is attached to a railing system, you will need to detach the rail from the column to proceed.
 If the rail looks like it will break due to the amount of play necessary to move it then place a brick underneath it for support until it can be reattached to the new column.

 Removing the old column can be done in several ways.
 The easiest is to first remove any casing or trim at the base and top of the column.
 These pieces may have been secured with wood glue, or nails, or both.
 A crowbar works quite well to dislodge these pieces.
 Removing these casing pieces should expose a flange that connects the column to the roof and porch.
 Most flanges are held in place by Philips head screws.
 Once these are removed the column should move easily.
 If it doesn’t then there may be wood glue between the top of the column and the roof.
 This can be taken care of by cutting the column away from the roof with a reciprocating saw.
 There may be a similar problem at the base that can be handled in the same way.